moneykit/examples/README.md

    npm run dev
    ```

-3. At this point, the frontend should be running on port 3000 (in npm) and you should see "Local:  **http://localhost:3000**".
+3. At this point, the frontend should be running on port 3000 and you should see "Local:  **http://localhost:3000**".

-4. Click that to visit `http://localhost:3000` in your browser, and create a new link.
+4. Visit `http://localhost:3000` in your browser, and create a new link.

 ## Get some account data!